RetroPie/RetroPie-Docs/docs/Wiimote-Controller.md

 **2. My wiimotes paired the first time and now they won't pair or hold pairing!**

 I have had some trouble with the fact that the USB Bluetooth adapter, after a restart, the bluetooth dongle would cease to scan for new devices.
 For me the following fix helped.
-It basically restarts the the bluetooth controller and enables it to scan before the "attachwii" script activates.
+It basically restarts the bluetooth controller and enables it to scan before the "attachwii" script activates.
 To apply the fix use the command below:
 ```shell
 sudo nano /etc/rc.local
 ````
-Delete anything there and and overwrite with the following:
+Delete anything there and overwrite with the following:

 ```shell
 #!/bin/sh -e